 How often should you clean: Every time they are used outside the home, otherwise weekly.

 Best way to clean: Power off the device, then lightly dampen a microfiber towel with an all-purpose cleaner and wipe the phone or keyboard to remove surface dirt.
-Once clean, swipe with a disinfectant wipe or a cloth dipped in a disinfectant and air dry.
+Once clean, wipe with a disinfectant wipe or a cloth dipped in a disinfectant and air dry.

 7. Kitchen Countertops: